applego/try-agora/README.md

 ### Errors on load

 > AgoraRTCError NOT_SUPPORTED: enumerateDevices() not supported.

 > AgoraRTCError WEB_SECURITY_RESTRICT: Your context is limited by web security, please try using https protocol or localhost.
-> AgoraRTCError WEB_SECURITY_RESTRICT: Your context is limited by web security, please try using https protocol or localhost.
 > → Run on `localhost`, or on `https://`.